MelloJ650/MelloJ650/README.md

 ## 🔭 What I'm currently working on

 I'm currently focused on honing my skills in web development, specifically working with JavaScript, React, and Node.js.
-I'm also exploring data analysis and machine learning techniques using Python and its libraries.
+I'm also comitted to the new Google Data Analytics Course while exploring data analysis and machine learning techniques using Python and its libraries.

 ## 🌱 My areas of expertise